 About W. Winston Elliott III

-W. Winston Elliott III is Editor-in-Chief of The Imaginative Conservative and President of The Free Enterprise Institute.
-Additionally, Mr. Elliott is Visiting Professor of Liberal Arts in the Honors College of Houston Christian University, Publisher of St. Austin Review, and Senior Fellow of the Gerald R. Ford Presidential Foundation.
-He earned his Master of Arts in Liberal Arts from St. John's College, Master of Arts in Theology from the University of St. Thomas (Houston), and Master of Business Administration, with Honors, from the University of Houston.
+W. Winston Elliott III is Editor-in-Chief of The Imaginative Conservative.
+Mr. Elliott is Director of the Shrine of Our Lady of Walsingham at the Cathedral of Our Lady of Walsingham.
+He is Visiting Professor of Liberal Arts in the Honors College of Houston Christian University.
+He earned his Master of Arts in Liberal Arts from St. John’s College, Master of Arts in Theology from the University of St. Thomas (Houston), and Master of Business Administration, with Honors, from the University of Houston.
+He is also Senior Fellow of the Gerald R. Ford Presidential Foundation and President of The Free Enterprise Institute.

 In Gratitude & Hope: The Adventure Continues